OpenTermsArchive/docs/content/community/how-to/join-mattermost.md

 # How to join Mattermost

-Welcome to Open Terms Archive.
-This document provides guidelines for onboarding new members and contributors joining the Open Terms Archive community on Mattermost.

-Open Terms Archive welcomes various contributors, including individuals, sponsors, and other entities interested in transparency from the opaqueness of terms by Big Tech services.
+The Open Terms Archive community collaborates on GitHub, but concentrates interactions on an instant messaging platform, Mattermost.
+Every contributor and user is welcome to join the community.

 ## Mattermost platform